Rules for unemployment benefits

 If you work reduced hours, you can normally receive supplementary unemployment benefit for 30 weeks.

 You must complete a form concerning your job so that we can assess what importance your parttime job has for your unemployment benefit.
 You must contact us before you start your parttime job.

 If you are in permanent employment with a period of notice, you must have a discharge certificate to be eligible for supplementary unemployment benefit.
 The discharge certificate ensures that you can stop from one day to the next if you find work with longer working hours.

 The discharge certificate must be received by Teknikernes A-kass not later than five weeks after you became employed.
 If the certificate is not received in time, supplementary unemployment benefit will only be payable from the date we receive the certificate.

-As an unemployed person you are obliged to accept an activation offer from your job centre.
+As an unemployed person you are obliged to accept an activation offer from your jobcenter.

-Activation is agreed under a ‘job plan’ and can consist of various types of training, upgrading of skills, practical experience or wage subsidy jobs with public and private employers.
+Activation is agreed under your "My Plan" and can consist of various types of training, upgrading of skills, practical experience or wage subsidy jobs with public and private employers.
 The aim is to get you quickly into work.

-The content of your job plan is essentially based on the needs of the labour market, but your wishes and qualifications are also taken into consideration.
+The content of your "My Plan" is essentially based on the needs of the labour market, but your wishes and qualifications are also taken into consideration.

 When attending a mandatory work activity scheme, you must still be actively seeking work and be available for work.
-You may be exempted from this obligation by agreement with your job centre.
+You may be exempted from this obligation by agreement with your jobcenter.